The health and safety of my clients and staff are of utmost importance. Here’s how I’m going to ensure a safe working environment.

-- Everyone connected to the session will be asked to complete a Health Screening Checklist prior to our scheduled shoot.
+- Everyone connected to the session will be asked to self-assess their health prior to our scheduled shoot.
 The session will be rescheduled, without fee, in the case anyone self-identifies as a potential risk.

 - All sessions will be held outside.